Jammu and Kashmir (union territory): Executive branch

 The President of India appoints a Lieutenant Governor for the union territory.
 A Council of Ministers led by a Chief Minister is appointed by the Lieutenant Governor from the membership of the legislative assembly.
 Their role is to advise the Lieutenant Governor in the exercise of functions in matters under the jurisdiction of the legislative assembly.
 In other matters, the Lieutenant Governor is empowered to act in his own capacity.
+Omar Abdullah has been chief minister of Jammu and Kashmir since October 2024.

 Legislative branch

 The legislative branch of government is a unicameral legislative assembly, whose tenure is five years.
 The legislative assembly may make laws for any of the matters in the State List of the Constitution of India except "public order" and "police", which will remain the preserve of the central Government of India.
 The Lieutenant Governor also has the power to promulgate ordinances which have the same force as the acts of the legislative assembly.

-Elections for the Jammu and Kashmir Legislative Assembly are to be held following the implementation of new constituency boundaries which is expected to be completed in 2021.
+Elections for the Jammu and Kashmir Legislative Assembly were held in September and October 2024.